-Gregory Scott Brown, M.D., is a psychiatrist, yogi, writer, and wellness advocate.
-He is a leading voice in support of evidence-based holistic mental health treatment and prevention, and a committed advocate for men's health and wellness.
+Gregory Scott Brown, M.D., F.A.I.H.M., is a board-certified psychiatrist and wellness advocate.
+He is a leading voice in support of evidence-based holistic mental health treatment and prevention.

 Dr. Brown is founder and director of the Center for Green Psychiatry, an Austin-based outpatient group practice, and he is an affiliate faculty member at the University of Texas Dell Medical School.

 His clinical philosophy supports an integrative approach to health and wellness that utilizes a combination of conventional treatments (medications and psychotherapy) with complementary measures like mind-body medicine (meditation and yoga), physical activity, discussions on spirituality and purpose, and judicious use of natural supplements.

 Dr. Brown has published in academic journals and the popular press.
 His writing and commentary have been featured in: Current Psychiatry, Austin Fit Magazine, Mashable, Dr. Jane Greer's Doctor on Call, Well+Good, Medscape, and the Today Show.
 He has also written for and serves on the advisory board for Men's Health Magazine.

 Dr. Brown is a diplomate of the American Board of Psychiatry and Neurology.
 He completed a fellowship in integrative medicine from the Academy of Integrative Health and Medicine, specialty training in general psychiatry from the Dell Medical School, and received an M.D. from the McGovern Medical School.
 Dr. Brown is an alumni of Rice University, where he received a bachelors degree in anthropology, and Johns Hopkins University, where he completed a post-baccalaureate premedical program.
 Prior to his transition to medicine, Dr. Brown studied music at The Juilliard School in New York.